Rafael Nadal: 2010: Majors on all three surfaces, Career Golden Slam, year-end No. 1

-2011: Sixth French Open title and Davis Cup crown
+2011: Sixth French Open title, Davis Cup champion

 At Mubadala World Tennis Championship exhibition event in Abu Dhabi, Nafal beat Roger Federer in the final.
 At the Qatar Open, Nadal lost in straight sets to Nikolay Davydenko in the semi-finals but went on to win the doubles title alongside Marc López.
 At the Australian Open, Nadal suffered a hamstring injury against David Ferrer early in his quarterfinal match and lost in straight sets, thus ending his attempt to win four major tournaments in a row.

 Nadal at the 2011 Australian Open.

 In March, Nadal helped Spain defeat Belgium in a 2011 Davis Cup World Group first-round tie in the Spiroudome in Charleroi, Belgium.
 He beat Ruben Bemelmans and Olivier Rochus.
 Nadal reached the finals at Indian Wells and Miami, losing to Novak Djokovic in three sets.

 Nadal won Monte Carlo with the loss of one set.
 In the final he beat Ferrer.
 Nadal won his sixth Barcelona crown, again defeating Ferrer in straight sets.
 This was the 31st clay court title of his career, thus breaking a tie that he jointly held with Björn Borg and Manuel Orantes for the third most clay titles in the Open Era.
 He then lost to Novak Djokovic in the finals of the Italian Open and Madrid Open, which ended his 37-match winning streak on clay.
 However, Nadal retained his No. 1 ranking during the clay-court season and won his sixth French Open title by defeating Roger Federer.